vskbellala/vskbellala.github.io/content/advising/anki/index.md

 If you like using a remote to control Anki, the [8BitDo Micro](https://www.amazon.com/8Bitdo-Micro-Bluetooth-Pocket-sized-Controller-Switch-Raspberry-Nintendo/dp/B0CDG2HKBF) is a small, inexpensive option that works really well with [Contanki](https://ankiweb.net/shared/info/1898790263).
 I use it to make card reviews a little more comfortable, especially during longer study sessions.

-I’ve included my personal button layout below, which you can import directly into Contanki:
+If using the Micro with Contanki, make sure it is set to D mode.
+I've included my personal button layout below, which you can import directly into Contanki:

 {{<file "8BitDo_Micro.contanki" "8BitDo_Micro.contanki">}}

+{{< spoiler "8BitDo Micro Button Layout" >}}

+These screenshots show the button layouts and controls I use with Contanki, so you can use them as a reference if the profile doesn't work as expected.

+{{< photolist "contanki" >}}

+{{< /spoiler >}}

+If you want to use the Micro on other devices, such as Anki for iOS or other operating systems that don't support Anki controllers, you can use the Micro's keyboard mode (K Mode).
+Configure it using [the 8BitDo Ultimate Software](https://support.8bitdo.com/ultimate/micro.html), then copy the keyboard shortcuts below.

+{{< figure src="img/8bitdo_micro_kbmode.png" alt="8BitDo Micro Keyboard Mode Settings in 8BitDo Ultimate Software.">}}

 ***